 As a result, it is possible to link direct to a patent document in Espacenet from the ETSI database and to view its content and scope.
 Additionally, the ETSI database automatically downloads patent family information (to indicate how widely a patent has been filed) and INPADOC legal status data using the EPO's Open Patent Services (OPS), making it possible to ascertain the legal status of each patent family member in the ETSI IPR database itself.

-The EPO is closely monitoring "fourth industrial revolution" developments both in Europe and internationally.
-The Internet of Things (IoT) is expected to connect some 26-30 billion devices by 2025 in complex interconnected systems, with new standards providing the essential connectivity and interoperability in almost every industry.
+The EPO is closely monitoring "Fourth Industrial Revolution" developments both in Europe and internationally.
+The Internet of Things (IoT) is expected to connect some 29 billion devices by 2023 in complex interconnected systems, with new standards providing the essential connectivity and interoperability in almost every industry.

 Representatives from the EPO attend key conferences on standards and patents around the world, as well as monitoring developments in other digitally-related patenting issues.
 The EPO also participates as an observer in the IPR Committees of SDOs such as ETSI, ITU, and IEEE-SA.The EPO is continually liaising with other potential SDOs to optimise its approach.